Last Updated: December 9, 2024

 • Waste Management: The company's second-largest holding is in Waste Management, a company that provides waste disposal and environmental services

 • Four Seasons: Starting in 2007, Bill and Cascade entered into a roughly 50/50 partnership with Saudi Prince Alwaleed bin Talal to control 70% of the hospitality brand Four Seasons Hotels and Resorts.
-In September 2021, Bill/Cascade acquired Prince Alwaleed's stake $2.21 billion.
+In September 2021, Bill/Cascade acquired Prince Alwaleed's stake of $2.21 billion.
 This transaction raised Cascade's ownership to 71.3% and valued the hotel chain at $10 billion

 Personal Life